This page describes my research on mathematical

 Proceedings of the 2011 American

 Control Conference (San Francisco, CA, 29 June-1 July 2011), pp. 1984-1989.

-As of 2014, three MS students (Lisa Hicks, Valerie Bazie,
+Three MS students (Lisa Hicks, Valerie Bazie,

 and Steve Bradshaw) and one undergraduate (Michael Bunch) who worked on

-my marine robotics project now work for Toyota or General Motors.
+the projects went on to work for Toyota or General Motors.
 Here

 - Valerie Bazie